dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-deploy-without-cli.md

 ### Install Dapr

-Dapr installation is done with ordinary Kubernes deployment.
+Dapr is installed as a Kubernetes deployment.
 The example below demonstrates how to describe deployment process.

 ```yml